matomo-org/developer-documentation/docs/generated/master/Piwik/ScheduledTask.md

 <a name="getClassName" id="getClassName"></a>
 ### `getClassName()`

-Returns the class name that contains the method to execute regularly.
+Returns the name of the class that contains the method to execute.

 #### Signature